carriemacfarlane/carriewritesdocs/docs/video-tutorial.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

 # Video Tutorial

 As a college librarian, I taught students how to use the PsycINFO research database.
-Before students attended a PsycINFO workshop, they watched a video tutorial that I created.
-After the students watched the video, they completed an online assignment.
-The pre-workshop exercises allowed me to use an active learning approach during the workshop.
+Before students attended a PsycINFO workshop, they watched this video tutorial and completed an online assignment.
+Assigning pre-workshop exercises allowed me to use an active learning approach to my instruction during the workshop.
 The students learned by doing, and I was their guide.

 ## How to get to PsycINFO